-One study has found a relationship between having a parent who is uninvolved or permissive and a greater likelihood of delinquent behavior in adolescents.
+One study has found a relationship between having a parent who is uninvolved or permissive and a greater likelihood of delinquent behavior in adolescents and depression.
 Another study found permissive parenting style was associated with a greater likelihood of children having anxiety and internet addiction.

 Positive Parenting: A Sensitive and Balanced Approach

 A popular parenting style in recent years is a sensitive take on parenting.
 According to the University of Rochester Medical Center, sensitive parenting is a style often described as heightened parental sensitivity and responsiveness to child distress, an affectionate and engaged style, and the use of firm rather than harsh discipline.

 Related Resource: Get Started with Positive Parenting Today: 10 Tips From a Developmental Psychologist